google-deepmind/mujoco/doc/XMLreference.rst

 :at:`o_margin`: :at-val:`real, "0"`
    This attribute replaces the margin parameter of all active contact pairs when :ref:`Contact override <COverride>` is enabled.
-Otherwise MuJoCo uses the element-specific margin attribute of :ref:`geom <body-geom>` or :ref:`pair
-   <contact-pair>` depending on how the contact pair was generated.
-See also :ref:`Collision` in the Computation
+Otherwise MuJoCo uses the element-specific margin attribute of :ref:`geom<body-geom>` or :ref:`pair<contact-pair>` depending on how the contact pair was generated.
+See also :ref:`Collision` in the Computation chapter.
-   chapter.
 The related gap parameter does not have a global override.

 .. _option-o_solref:
 .. _option-o_solimp:
 .. _option-o_friction:

 :at:`o_solref`, :at:`o_solimp`, :at:`o_friction`
-   These attributes replace the solref, solimp, and friction parameters of all active contact pairs when contact override is enabled.
+   These attributes replace the solref, solimp and friction parameters of all active contact pairs when contact override is enabled.
 See :ref:`CSolver` for details.

 .. _option-integrator: